 The port mainly serves European Atlantic shipping traffic (market share 41%), followed by North American Atlantic and African Atlantic.
 By countries, the port's main traffic is with the UK (16% growth).
 Mexico and the USA.
 Port's turnover in 2017 increased to EUR 68,8 million (+5,47% compared to 65,2 million in 2016).
 Port's net bank debt remained at EUR 139,8 million.

 Port's cruising season runs between early April through early November.

-- On June 29, 2017, at the port's new cruise ship terminal was hosted the "Bilbao Bizkaia Cruise Forum".
-The event was aimed at worldwide audience of professionals within cruise port sector, travel agencies, auxiliary industry, tourism related institutions, tour guides, managers of hotels, restaurants, museums, shops and all other local businesses that benefit from the Port Bilbao's cruise shipping services.
+On June 29, 2017, at the port's new cruise ship terminal was hosted the "Bilbao Bizkaia Cruise Forum".
+The event was aimed at a worldwide audience of professionals within the cruise port sector, travel agencies, auxiliary industry, tourism-related institutions, tour guides, managers of hotels, restaurants, museums, shops and all other local businesses that benefit from the Port Bilbao's cruise shipping services.

 Bilbao cruise terminal

 On December 23, 2016, started interior works on the new cruise terminal building, following the structure's completion in November 2016.
 The new facility is located at cruise ship pier 3, This is the port's 3rd berth in Getxo.

 The winning bidder for the construction works was a temporary consortium working with EUR 4,6 million budget.